MEITREX/user_service/README.md

 # User Service

-The User Service has one role in our system:
+The User Service has two roles in our system:

 **GraphQL Interface for User Metadata:** The service has a GraphQL interface that makes it simple to get user information stored in Keycloak.

+**OAuth2 Access Token Management:** Handles generation, storage, refresh, and retrieval of OAuth2 access tokens for external service providers (e.g., GitHub).

 ## Purpose